 More businesses are adopting social responsibility initiatives which offer nonprofits a great opportunity to partner with businesses for both fundraising and corporate volunteering programs.

 “Corporate social responsibility (CSR) is a self-regulating business model that helps a company be socially accountable—to itself, its stakeholders, and the public.
 By practicing corporate social responsibility, also called corporate citizenship, companies can be conscious of the kind of impact they are having on all aspects of society, including economic, social, and environmental.”

 Many corporations set targets like annual donations and corporate volunteer hours served as a part of their annual goals.
 This provides you the opportunity to bring in extra support through corporate gift matching and corporate volunteerism efforts.
 It also creates a natural space for turning volunteers into donors.

 Consider the following statistics:

 - 84% of people are more likely to donate to your organization in the first place if their gift is matched.

 - 1 in 3 indicate that they would contribute a larger donation if their gift is match eligible.

-4. Invest in supporter management tools
+4. Invest in donor and volunteer management tools